Adithya1435/Dualboot-Cloudready-OS/README.md

 3. Now paste the grub entry from the text document and remove the **menuentry line including the curly braces** The grub entry should start from **insmod part.......** and end at **cros_debug**
 4. Save the text file and close Grub2Win
 5. Now reboot your PC and choose Cloudready.
 6. That's it now your PC should boot into Cloudready!
+Enjoy!

 ## Dual Boot Cloudready with Linux